ThomasIAm/ThomasIAm/README.md

 ## I'm a Son, Brother, and Student!

-- 🔭 I'm currently co-running my own IT consultancy company called [Young Mountaineers][young-mountaineers] for a school project
+- 🔭 I'm currently doing an internship at [Intermax][intermax] building out their managed services in Azure.
+They're the most secure managed services provider in The Netherlands 😎.
-- 🌱 I'm currently learning how to be a successfull IT-pro at [Windesheim University][windesheim]
+- 🌱 I'm currently learning how to be a successfull IT-pro at [Windesheim University][windesheim].
+My journey here is almost over though, because I will be graduating this summer.
-- 💼 I'm looking for my first full-time job in infrastructure or security after I graduate
+- 💼 I'm looking for my first full-time job in infrastructure or security after I graduate.
-- 🥅 2021 Goals: remain mentally healthy and *carpe diem*
+- 🥅 2022 Motto: let's get that bread!
-- ⚡ Fun fact: I won a bicycle once
+- ⚡ Fun fact: I won a bicycle once.

 ### Spotify Playing 🎧
 [<img src="https://now-playing-profile.thomasiam.vercel.app/now-playing" width="256" height="64" alt="Now Playing">](https://now-playing-profile.thomasiam.vercel.app/now-playing?open)